CERTIFIED FINANCIAL PLANNER™ Professional

 When Lynn joined the financial services industry in 1982, she quickly recognized that the best way to help clients was to serve them with the objectivity and freedom that comes with independence.
-By 1984, she had opened her own independent practice, one that has lasted for over 35 years and manages $200 million in assets for its clients as of December 2016.
+By 1984, she had opened her own independent practice, one that has lasted for nearly 40 years and manages over $200 million in assets for its clients (as of December 2018).
 Today, Lynn believes her major achievements still lie ahead.

 A graduate of Mississippi State University, where she earned her bachelor’s degree, Lynn went on to receive a master’s from Southern Illinois University at Carbondale.
 Her commitment to education has grown along with her career, and she holds several professional certifications including CERTIFIED FINANCIAL PLANNER™ practitioner (1987), Certified Financial Retirement Counselor designation (1999) and is certified in Long Term Care (2006).
 She has also earned the Investment Management Consultant designation, which signifies her competence in investment management theory and consulting practices through Raymond James Institute of Investment Management Consulting.

-Most recently, Lynn was ranked on Forbes 2017 Top 200 Women Wealth Advisors. * The 2017 list, named 200 top female financial advisors from coast to coast.
+Additionally, this was her second consecutive year to earn placement on the Forbes Top 200 Women Wealth Advisors list.
+The ranking named the top female financial advisors from coast to coast.
 Being amongst this group, Phillips-Gaines is recognized for the quality of her practice, as well as asset management.
 In addition to credentials and quantitative ranking, this list is determined by qualitative ranking which includes advisors that excel in providing a full client experience: comprehensive investing process, use of team dynamics, and a breadth of services, including continually evolving and leveraging the Firm’s resources.

 In October of 2015, Lynn was presented the Raymond James Financial Services Woman of Distinction Award.
 This award recognizes successful advisors within the firm who support the professional growth of other advisors and associates.
 She is also a founding member of the Women’s Giving Circle (in association with the Raymond James Network for Women Advisors), which aims at encouraging more women in the financial planning profession.